AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 Your prompt guides the AI to generate images that complement your vision.
 The more details that you provide, the greater the chance of producing an image that meets your needs.
 Use clear and descriptive language to provide as much detail as possible.
 Use words that describe ambiance, mood, color, composition, and style.

-For example, experiment with descriptive language and produce variations until an image meets your requirements:
+For example, the following image prompts use descriptive language:

 - "_A serene beach scene at dawn with soft pastel colors, gentle waves, and a clear sky with a few scattered clouds, in a hand-drawn style._"